| | | |

 Unlock the true potential of pumpkin spice with this amazing blend!
 Learn how to make the perfect pumpkin spice mix with a surprising twist.

 Would you believe me if I told you that most of the “pumpkin” flavor you associate with pumpkin spice anything comes from the spice, not the pumpkin?
 It’s true.
-Pumpkin on its own has a very mild light and dare I say plan flavor to it.
-It begs for some warming spices to meet their true potential as the flavors we all know and love.
+Pumpkin, on its own, has a very mild, light, and dare I say plain flavor.
+It begs for warming spices to reach its full cozy potential.

-I’m sharing my go-to pumpkin spice blend with a surprise ingredient, Chinese Five Spice, that will change your entire perspective on pumpkin spice.
-It’s super quick and easy!
-You’ll never go back to those bland pumpkin spice versions ever again!
+Today I’m sharing my go-to homemade pumpkin spice blend with a surprise ingredient — Chinese Five Spice — that will change your entire perspective on pumpkin spice.
+It’s quick, easy, and packed with flavor.
+You’ll never go back to those bland store-bought versions again!

 My Latest Food Videos